- Direct Pay Authorization (DPA)

 Tax Exempt Status

 The Board of Trustees of Western Illinois University is a body corporate and politic created by Illinois statute.
 As such, it is exempt from Illinois Retailer's Occupational Tax (Sales Tax).
-Vendors requesting a sales tax exemption number should be referred to the Purchasing Office.
-Departments desiring a copy of the current Tax Exempt Letter for the University can be found on the Purchasing Office website.
+Vendors requesting a sales tax exemption number should be referred to the Purchasing Office website.
+A copy of the current Tax Exempt Letter for the University can be found on the Purchasing Office website.
 Please note that the Illinois Department of Revenue renews this letter once every five years.Back to top.

 Contracts and Leases

 When preparing any contract, departments should consult the Purchasing Office.
 Prior consultation will help avoid problems that will delay the approval or payment of a contract.
 Purchasing Forms, including the most current version of the Agreement for General Services, are available on the Purchasing website.
 For further questions, please contact the Purchasing Office at 298-1819.

-Some leases for real property require a formal bid procedure.
+Some leases for real property require a sealed bid procedure.
 If you are interested in leasing real property, contact the Purchasing Office for guidance.

 Contracts require the following:

 - All contracts and/or leases for real property, regardless of amount or source of funds, must be reduced to writing and signed by both the vendor and the University Designee (and Vice President if applicable) PRIOR to the beginning date of the contract.

 - If $1,000 or more, must be approved by the respective Vice President before services begin.